TVI Unique Advantages & Memberships

 The terms veteran and service-disabled veteran are defined in 38 U.S.C.
 101(2) and (16) respectively, the Department of Veterans Affairs, United States Code.
 The term “veteran” means a person who served in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable.
 The term “service-connected” means, with respect to disability or death, that such disability was incurred or aggravated, or that the death resulted from a disability incurred or aggravated, in line of duty in the active military, naval, or air service.
 An injury or disease incurred during military service will be deemed to have been incurred in the line of duty unless the disability was caused by the veteran’s own misconduct or abuse of alcohol or drugs, or was incurred while absent without permission or while confined by military or civilian authorities for serious crimes.
 Source: Department of Defense

-ISO 9001:2000 Certification ensures that we’re following best industry practices across the Technology Ventures line of businesses, resulting in higher quality for you, our customer.
+ISO 9001 Certification guides us in following best industry practices across the Technology Ventures line of businesses, resulting in higher quality for you, our customers.

 National Customs Brokers and Forwarders Association of America